duncanbradley/thesis/conclusion.md

 **Although the three sets of experiments consider the same overarching question, each provides a unique contribution.**

-# Briefly recount the answers to those questions

 Overall, this work provides robust evidence for the effects of… There was consistent evidence of…